5 Breathing Exercises for Children

-- Bumblebee breathing – Similar to the bunny breath, the bumblebee breath also requires you to breathe in and out through just your nose.
-However, this deep breathing technique is also similar to the snake breath when it comes to animal sounds.
-That said, on the exhale, have your child make a humming or buzzing sound like a bee.
+- Bumblebee breathing – Similar to bunny breath, bumblebee breath also requires breathing in and out through your nose.
+However, this deep breathing technique resembles snake breath in animal sounds.
+Have your child make a humming or buzzing sound on the exhale like a bee.

 5. Lemon Squeeze

 Roxana Bermudez, mental health therapist at Children’s Bureau walks through a simple breathing exercise that requires no additional props and can be utilized at any given moment.
-This technique is done by imagining a lemon is in each of the palms of your hands.
-Pretend you are squeezing all of the juice out of the lemon and make fists with your hands as you take a deep breath in.
+This technique is done by imagining a lemon in each of the palms of your hands.
+Pretend you are squeezing all of the juice out of the lemon and make fists with your hands as you take a deep breath.
 After three seconds, release your hands and exhale.
 Repeat as many times as needed until your child feels calm.

 Tips for Introducing Breathing Exercises to Your Child

-While each of the above breathing exercises play a valuable role in calming your child, the following tips will allow your child to make the most out of these exercises:
+While each of the above breathing exercises plays a valuable role in calming your child, the following tips will allow your child to make the most out of these exercises:

 2. Normalize Icky Feelings and Emotions

-Breathing techniques are calming practices that are used to soothe ourselves when stress and “icky feelings” arise.
+Breathing techniques are calming practices used to soothe ourselves when stress and “icky feelings” arise.
 Be sure that you let your child know that there is nothing wrong with having these feelings and that they happen to everyone from time to time, some more than others.
 When explaining anxiety to kids you need to be careful and use simple terms so they can understand.

 Keep Practicing and Be a Role Model

 Consistency is an important part when it comes to breathing exercises for children.
-To build a healthy habit, you will want to make a routine out of these exercises, perhaps once or a few times a week.
+You will want to make a routine out of these exercises to build a healthy habit, perhaps once or a few times a week.
 In addition, being a role model by doing the exercises yourself, helps set an example for your children and lock in the consistency.
-Make breathing exercises a special time for you and your child and you will both reap the benefits they have to offer.
+Make breathing exercises a special time for you and your child; you will both reap their benefits.